 You guys, I love pork tenderloin.
-It is easy to cook.
 It’s moist.
 It is yummy.
 And it is so versatile.
 You can use spices, rubs, and sauces to get almost any flavor you want.
+Enjoy my recipe!

 Lately I have been dying for a vacation.
 I have been on a few work trips recently for blogging conferences and the like, but not a real kick up my feet, drink a fruity drink, and get some sun on my skin vacation.
 So this tenderloin is my way of taking a trip to the islands in my mouth.
 A little vacation from everyday flavors for something exotic and way more fun!

 This Island Style Pork Tenderloin comes together in about 30 minutes, making it a great weeknight meal.
-You can bake up a few potatoes, steam some veggies, and by the time that is all ready to go, so will your pork!
+You can bake up a few potatoes, steam some veggies, and by the time those are all ready to go, so will your pork!

 Ensure that your pork is cooked to the right temperature with a meat thermometer.
 This instant read thermometer has a digital readout, a wide temperature range, a foldable probe, and a detailed meat temperature chart which makes it perfect for all of my recipes.

 Just look at that perfectly cooked pork tenderloin!

 The recommended minimum temperature you want to reach when cooking pork is an internal temp of 145 degrees F, which will give you a medium-rare cook.